PallaviKharbanda/YOLOv8-instance-segmentation/README.md

 For this repository, the dataset has been downloaded from robolflow/cell_segmentation_mask.

-In case you want to annotate your own data, Follow https://github.com/zhong110020/labelme, data will be in XML form which needs to be converted to tex file for YOLOv8
+In case you want to annotate your own data, Follow https://github.com/zhong110020/labelme, data will be in XML form which needs to be converted to tex file for YOLOv8 or you can use Roboflow Annotate